 The center is located within the larger Kabili-Sepilok Forest Reserve and was opening in 1964 to save, rehabilitate, and release orangutans.
-Now, a large group of orangutans live within the reserve boundaries and you can visit for your chance to sneak at peak at these gentle giants.
+Now, a large group of orangutans lives within the reserve boundaries, and you can visit for your chance to sneak a peek at these gentle giants.

 Gunung Gading National Park